tylerlevine/pr/README.md

 Now running the `pr` command should print the usage information:

 ```
-$ pr
 pr <command> [<args>]

 Commands
 --------

-* pr init
-Setup your repository for usage with pr

 * pr sync
-Create or update a github pull request from a branch
+  Create or update a github pull request from a local branch

 * pr merge
   Merge a github pull request which has been accepted

-* pr accept
+* pr accept [--nopush] [--tag-only]
-Accept a github pull request and apply review signature
+  Accept a github pull request and create review tag

-* pr show
+* pr show [--raw]
-Show review signatures for the current HEAD
+  Show review tags for the current HEAD

 * pr verify
-Verify that the current HEAD has at least one valid review signature relative to master
+  Verify that the current HEAD has at least the minimum number of valid review tags

-* pr import
-Import public keys from .reviewers into local keychain

 * pr version
-Report the version number
+  Print the current version
 ```

 # Basic Usage